-Pomegranates are a popular fruit to eat during Rosh Hashanah and a significant symbol in Judaism year-round.
-Since Rosh Hashanah 2021 begins on September 6 at sundown, now is the perfect time to learn more about the significance and symbolism of the pomegranate in Judaism and Rosh Hashanah.
+Pomegranates are a popular fruit to eat during Rosh Hashanah and a significant symbol in Judaism year-round, often gracing Judaica and Jewish jewelry.
+Since Rosh Hashanah 2023 begins on September 15 at sundown, now is the perfect time to learn more about the significance and symbolism of the pomegranate in Judaism and Rosh Hashanah!

-In Numbers, when the 12 spies return from scouting Canaan, a pomegranate is one of the items they bring back with them.
-Pomegranates are also mentioned in Exodus, where they are described as adorning the robes of the high priest in the Temple.
+In the Book of Numbers, when the Twelve Spies return from scouting Canaan, a pomegranate is one of the items they bring back with them.
+Pomegranates are also mentioned in Exodus, where they are described as adorning the robes of the High Priest in the Temple.

-Pomegranates are also mentioned frequently in Song of Songs (Shir HaShirim), where the narrator compares a woman’s limbs to “an orchard of pomegranates” and her glow to an open pomegranate.
-The juicy fruit is also mentioned several times in the Talmud, where it is often used as a metaphor for the mitzvot, as well as acknowledged for its beauty and revered as a particularly special fruit.
+Pomegranates are additionally mentioned frequently in Song of Songs (Shir HaShirim), where the narrator compares a woman’s limbs to “an orchard of pomegranates” and her glow to an open pomegranate.
+The juicy fruit also comes up several times in the Talmud, where it is often used as a metaphor for the mitzvot (commandments), acknowledged for its beauty, and revered as a particularly special fruit.

-The red fruits are mentioned so frequently in Song of Songs because pomegranates symbolize love and fertility, much like Song of Songs.
+The red fruits are mentioned so frequently in Song of Songs because pomegranates symbolize love and fertility, much like Song of Songs itself does.
 Some great Jewish thinkers have drawn parallels between fertility and pomegranates because of the abundance of seeds inside the fruit.

 In Talmudic times, it was thought that each pomegranate has 613 seeds inside, which is the same amount of mitzvot (commandments) that were given to the Jewish people.
 While we now know that the amount of seeds inside a pomegranate ranges greatly (anywhere from 200 to more than 1,000!), the significance of pomegranates has continued on.